-The Company previously leased two warehouse facilities from related parties.
+The Company leased two warehouse facilities from related parties.
 These facilities are 100% owned by entities controlled by Christopher Pappas, the Company's chairman, president and chief executive officer, John Pappas, the Company's vice chairman and one of its directors, and Dean Facatselis, a former non-employee director of the Company and the brother-in-law of Messrs.
 Pappas, and are deemed to be affiliates of these individuals.
-Expense related to these facilities totaled \$133 and \$216, respectively, during the thirteen weeks ended March 31, 2017 and March 25, 2016.
+Expense related to these facilities totaled \$133 and \$133, respectively, during the thirteen weeks ended June 30, 2017 and June 24, 2016 and \$266 and \$350, respectively, during the twenty-six weeks ended June 30, 2017 and June 24, 2016.
 One of the facilities is a distribution facility leased by Chefs' Warehouse Mid-Atlantic, LLC for which the Company recently extended the lease expiration date to September 30, 2019.
-The other facility is a distribution facility which one of the Company's subsidiaries,

-Dairyland, sublet from TCW Leasing Co., LLC ("TCW"), an entity controlled by the Company's founders.
+The other facility is a distribution facility which one of the Company's subsidiaries, Dairyland, sublet from TCW Leasing Co., LLC ("TCW"), an entity controlled by the Company's founders.
 The Company exited this facility on February 29, 2016 and is no longer required to pay rent.

-Each of Christopher Pappas, CEO, John Pappas, Vice Chairman and Dean Facatselis owns 8.33% of a New York City-based restaurant customer of the Company and its subsidiaries that purchased approximately \$31 and \$26, respectively, of products from the Company during the thirteen weeks ended March 31, 2017 and March 25, 2016.
+Each of Christopher Pappas, CEO, John Pappas, Vice Chairman and Dean Facatselis owns 8.33% of a New York City-based restaurant customer of the Company and its subsidiaries that purchased approximately \$31 and \$29, respectively, of products from the Company during the thirteen weeks ended June 30, 2017 and June 24, 2016 and \$62 and \$56, respectively, during the twenty-six weeks ended June 30, 2017 and June 24, 2016.
 Messrs.
 Pappas and Facatselis have no other interest in the restaurant other than these equity interests and are not involved in the day-to-day operation or management of this restaurant.

-The Company paid \$38 and \$231 to Architexture Studios, Inc. for interior decorating and design including the purchase of furniture and leasehold improvements primarily for its Las Vegas, San Francisco and Chicago facilities during the thirteen weeks ended March 31, 2017 and March 25, 2016, respectively.
+The Company paid \$30 and \$139 to Architexture Studios, Inc. for interior decorating and design including the purchase of furniture and leasehold improvements primarily for its Las Vegas, San Francisco and Chicago facilities during the thirteen weeks ended June 30, 2017 and June 24, 2016, respectively, and paid \$68 and \$268, respectively, during the twenty-six weeks ended June 30, 2017 and June 24, 2016.
 This entity is owned by Julie Hardridge, the sister-in-law of Christopher Pappas.

 The Company purchases products from ConAgra Foods, Inc. of which Steve Goldstone, a Director of the Company, is the Chairman.
 Mr. Goldstone became a director of the Company on March 7, 2016.
-The Company purchased approximately \$202 and \$36 worth of products from ConAgra Foods, Inc. during the thirteen weeks ended March 31, 2017 and March 25, 2016, respectively.
+The Company purchased approximately \$152 and \$184 worth of products from ConAgra Foods, Inc. during the thirteen weeks ended June 30, 2017 and June 24, 2016, respectively, and \$354 and \$230, respectively, during the twenty-six weeks ended June 30, 2017 and June 24, 2016.